gitter-lab/pria_lifechem/pria_lifechem/models/README.md

 | LSTM-Network | `vanilla_lstm.py` |
 | Tree-Net | `tree_net.py` |

-Note that the `tree_net.py` models were not used in our manuscript.
+Note that the `tree_net.py` model was not used in our manuscript.

 ## Hyperparameter Stage